Your guide to video digital asset management

 What’s a video digital asset management solution?

-DAM, short for digital asset management software, is the family of tools that VAM is a part of.
-A digital asset management system lets brands create a single source of truth for their creative assets, both images and videos.
-When everything's in one place, it's much easier to give different teams access to assets they need.
-You can upload your digital assets and tag them so they're easy to find.
+A digital asset management system lets brands create a single source of truth for their digital marketing assets.
+That includes images, videos, audio files, graphics, and brand guidelines.
+When everything’s in one place, it’s much easier to give different teams access to assets they need.
+You can upload your digital assets and tag them so they’re easy to find.
 Then you can share these with your team or external partners, or resize and download them to use in your campaigns.

 DAM vs VAM - which should I pick?